Dry ice: Industrial

 The removal and fitting of cylinder liners in large engines requires the use of dry ice to chill and thus shrink the liner so that it freely slides into the engine block.
 When the liner then warms up, it expands, and the resulting interference fit holds it tightly in place.
 Similar procedures may be used in fabricating mechanical assemblies with a high resultant strength, replacing the need for pins, keys or welds.

+Dry ice has found its application in construction for freezing soil, serving as an effective alternative to liquid nitrogen.
+This method reduces the soil temperature to approximately -70 to -74 °C, rapidly freezing the groundwater.
+As a result, the soil's strength and impermeability significantly increase, which is essential for the safe execution of underground construction projects.

 It is also useful as a cutting fluid.

 Scientific

 In laboratories, a slurry of dry ice in an organic solvent is a useful freezing mixture for cold chemical reactions and for condensing solvents in rotary evaporators.
 Dry ice and acetone forms a cold bath of −78 C, which can be used for instance to prevent thermal runaway in a Swern oxidation.

 The process of altering cloud precipitation can be done with the use of dry ice.
 It was widely used in experiments in the US in the 1950s and early 1960s before it was replaced by silver iodide.
 Dry ice has the advantage of being relatively cheap and completely non-toxic.
 Its main drawback is the need to be delivered directly into the supercooled region of clouds being seeded.